open2b/scriggo-site/site/faq.md

 brings with it some concepts such as slices, the built-in `len` and the equality operator, which on the whole could discourage anyone approaching a template system without having a programming base.

-In Scriggo, therefore, the previous code can also be written in the following way:
+In Scriggo, therefore, the previous code can be written in the following way:

 ```
 {% if not products %} There are no products {% end %}
 ```

 The condition of the _if_ statement can have any type and is _true_ if it is truthful.
-A _nil_ or empty slice is not truthful and therefore in the context of the _if_ condition, `len(products) == 0` can also be replaced with `not products`.
+A _nil_ or empty slice is not truthful and therefore in the context of the _if_ condition, `len(products) == 0` can be replaced with `not products`.

 `and`,` or` and `not` are three boolean operators, available in templates, which are based on the concept of